-Honors in Political Science requires a minimum of \star 54 to a maximum of \star 60 in Political Science (including junior courses).
-With the prior approval of the Department Advisor, \star 6 in an "associated discipline" may be presented in lieu of \star 6 in Political Science; in such cases, a minimum of \star 48 in Political Science will then be required.
+Honors in Political Science requires a minimum of \pm 54 to a maximum of \pm 60 in Political Science (including junior courses).
+With the prior approval of the Department Advisor, \pm 6 in an "associated discipline" may be presented in lieu of \pm 6 in Political Science; in such cases, a minimum of \pm 48 in Political Science will then be required.